protontypes/open-sustainable-technology/README.md

 - [tsib](https://github.com/FZJ-IEK3-VSA/tsib) - A python package that builds up on different databases and models for creating consistent demand and production time series of residential buildings.
 - [DHNx](https://github.com/oemof/DHNx) - This package provides an open toolbox for district heating and cooling network optimization and simulation models.
 - [The Building Data Genome 2 Data-Set](https://github.com/buds-lab/building-data-genome-project-2) - Whole building non-residential hourly energy meter data from the Great Energy Predictor III competition.
+- [BESOS](https://gitlab.com/energyincities/besos) - A collection of modules for the simulation and optimization of buildings and urban energy systems.

 ### Mobility and Transportation